Niels-IO/next-image-export-optimizer/README.md

 ```

 1. Add the above configuration to your **next.config.js**
-2. Specify the folder where all the images are stored.
+2. Change the default values in your **next.config.js** where appropriate.
+For example, specify the folder where all the images are stored.
 Defaults to **public/images**
 3. Change the export command in `package.json`

    ```diff